CIS565-Fall-2018/Project3-CUDA-Path-Tracer/README.md

  - A shading kernel capable of diffuse, specular, and refractive surfaces with Fresnel effects
  - Antialiasing
  - Stream compaction
+ - Material sorting
  - First bounce caching
  - Built in frame timer

-All features may be toggled by changing the defined constants in `src/pathtracer.
+All features may be toggled by changing the defined constants in `src/pathtracer.cu`.

 ## Performance